UPDATE: I’m home now! Thanks everyone for following along.

 Also remember that at the end of the day, I’m a government contractor working at a government-owned facility.
 There are expectations and restrictions that come along with this, and I’ve agreed to honor these as a condition of my employment.

-Is management / your employer / the government™️ telling you what to write?
+Is management / your employer / The Government™️ telling you what to write?

-I’m aware of some speculation on message boards about my association with management, USAP, NSF, etc, so just to be clear: I’ve never been contacted, officially or unofficially, by anyone in management or any position of authority regarding the existence of, or content on, this blog.
+I’ve never been contacted, officially or unofficially, by anyone in management or any position of authority, regarding the existence of, or content on, this blog.

 This means I’ve never been given any official editorial direction or guidance.
 I’ve never been asked to discuss (or not discuss) any specific topic.
 I’ve never been asked to take down or edit any content.
 I’ve never been given special treatment, positive or negative, by anyone in management, as a result of this blog.
 I’ve never requested (or been told I need to request) any type of official review for anything I’ve posted.
-I’ve never received any official feedback from management for anything I’ve posted.
+I’ve never received any official or unofficial feedback from management for anything I’ve posted.

 I’ve taken great care to write about topics that are interesting to me, and to write about them accurately, while also ensuring that this writing is compliant with the policies related to individual social media use while deployed.
 These editorial decisions were mine, and mine alone.